 Evidence-Based Practice in Athletic Training

 The NATA Executive Committee for Education is proud to present the Evidence-based Practice in Athletic Training web-based course.
 This course was developed by a team of individuals with content knowledge in evidence-based practice, supported by the Old Dominion University Research Foundation, and funded through the NATA.
 The purpose of these online modules is to provide athletic trainers with a structured resource that discusses various essential concepts and components associated with the evidence-based practice process.
-The link below is to Level 1 which consists of ten modules.

 - Evidence-based Practice in Athletic Training, Level 1